 Chargebacks, Returns, and Refunds

 Customer returns, refunds and chargebacks are a fact of life for virtually all e-commerce businesses.
 They can also be a highly expensive one.
-The estimated cost of returning merchandise in the United States is predicted to reach $550 billion by 2020.
+The estimated cost of returning merchandise in the United States was roughly $550 billion in 2020.
 Shopify found that, on average, brick-and-mortar stores see an average return rate of 8-10%, while e-commerce merchants experience an average of 20%.

 Shopify also found that 80% of consumers now expect free returns.
 That coupled with the finding that 71% of customers who find that restocking fees prevent them from making a purchase means that e-commerce merchants are under considerable pressure to make the return and refund process as cheap and painless as possible for consumers.